* U.S. rig count rises back to 800 -Baker Hughes

 Thanks to the high drilling activity, U.S. crude oil production <C-OUT-T-EIA> has risen by more than a fifth since mid-2016, to 10.38 million barrels per day (bpd), pushing it past top exporter Saudi Arabia.

 Only Russia produces more, at around 11 million bpd, although U.S. output is expected to overtake Russia's later this year as well.

-Soaring U.S. output, as well as rising output in Canada and Brazil, is undermining efforts by the Middle East dominated Organization of the Petroleum Exporting Countries (OPEC) to curb supplies and bolster prices.
+Soaring U.S. output, as well as rising output in Canada and Brazil, is undermining efforts led by the Organization of the Petroleum Exporting Countries (OPEC) and Russia to curb supplies and bolster prices.

 Many analysts expect global oil markets to flip from slight undersupply in 2017 and early this year into oversupply later in 2018.

-The International Energy Agency said last week that Venezuela, where an economic crisis has cut oil production by 50 percent in two years to below 2 million bpd <PRODN-VE>, was "clearly vulnerable to an accelerated decline," and that such a disruption could tip global markets into deficit despite soaring U.S. output.
+The International Energy Agency said last week that Venezuela, where an economic crisis has cut oil production by almost half since early 2005 to well below 2 million bpd <PRODN-VE>, was "clearly vulnerable to an accelerated decline," and that such a disruption could tip global markets into deficit despite soaring U.S. output.

-(Reporting by Henning Gloystein; editing by Richard Pullin and Joseph Radford)
+(Reporting by Henning Gloystein; editing by Joseph Radford and Richard Pullin)